-The golden rule: Keep your “bad” (LDL) cholesterol level down and your “good” (HDL) cholesterol level up.
+The golden rule: Keep your “bad” LDL cholesterol level down and your “good” HDL level up.

 What Is Cholesterol?

 Your body actually needs some cholesterol.
-But many people have too much of the “bad” kind and not enough of the “good” type.
+But many people have too much of the “bad” kind and not enough of the “good.”
 Over time, that can lead to a buildup called plaque in your arteries, leaving less space for blood to flow.

-Blocked heart vessels can cause chest pain or a heart attack.
+Blocked heart vessels can cause chest pain, a heart attack, or a stroke.

-The "good" cholesterol, called HDL, helps your body get rid of bad cholesterol.
+The "good" HDL cholesterol helps your body get rid of the "bad" LDL.
 The higher your HDL level, the better.

 Another type of blood fat, called triglycerides, also makes heart disease more likely, although it’s not the same as cholesterol.
 You want to keep your triglyceride levels low.

 What Affects Your Cholesterol Levels?

 - Diet.
 Saturated fat in the foods you eat raises your “bad” cholesterol level.

 - Weight.
 Extra pounds increase your cholesterol and your chance of getting heart disease.